Integrating into Webhooks

 When you create a webhook via API, Finix will send an empty test event to the endpoint URL configured in the webhook.
 The configured URL must respond to this event successfully to let Finix know the URL is valid, at which point Finix will enable the webhook.
 See [Validating Webhooks](#validating-webhooks) for more information.

-To create a webhook, send a POST request to Finix's /webhooks endpoint.
+To create a webhook with *no authentication*, send a `POST` request to Finix's `/webhooks` endpoint with just the URL.

 curl "https://finix.sandbox-payments-api.com/webhooks" \